murbati91/Trivia2.0/DEPLOYMENT.md

-# 5osh Fkra Trivia Game - Deployment Guide
+# Trivia Game - Deployment Guide

-This guide provides comprehensive instructions for deploying and sharing the 5osh Fkra Trivia Game across different platforms and environments.
+This guide provides comprehensive instructions for deploying and sharing the Trivia Game across different platforms and environments.

 ## 📋 Table of Contents